What is faith? This entry focusses on the nature of faith, although issues about the justifiability of faith are also implicated.

 - Related Entries

-An initial broad distinction is between thinking of faith as a state and thinking of it as an act, action or activity.
+The notion of religious faith as the possession of a whole people is familiar, and arguably theologically primary in the theist traditions.
+Philosophical accounts of theistic faith typically focus, however, on what it is for an individual person to ‘have faith’ or be ‘a person of faith’.
+An initial broad distinction is between thinking of faith just as a person's state and thinking of it as also involving a person's act, action or activity.
 Faith may be a state one is in, or comes to be in; it may also essentially involve something one does.
 An adequate account of faith, perhaps, needs to encompass both.
-Certainly, Christians understand faith both as a gift of God and also as requiring a human response of assent and trust, so that people's faith is something with respect to which they are both receptive and active.
+In the Christian context faith is understood both as a gift of God and also as requiring a human response of assent and trust, so that their faith is something with respect to which people are both receptive and active.

-There is, however, some tension in understanding faith as both a gift to be received and a venture to be willed and enacted.
-A philosophical account of what faith is may be expected to illuminate this apparent paradox.
+There is, however, some tension in understanding faith both as a gift to be received and as essentially involving a venture to be willed and enacted.
+A philosophical account of faith may be expected to illuminate this apparent paradox.
 One principle for classifying models of faith is according to the extent to which they recognise an active component in faith itself, and the way they identify that active component and its relation to faith's other components.
-It is helpful to consider the components of faith (variously recognised and emphasised in different models of faith) as falling into three broad categories: the affective, the cognitive and the volitional.
-(There are also evaluative components in faith—but these may appear as implicated in the affective and/or the cognitive components, according to one's preferred meta-theory of value.)
+It is helpful to consider the components of faith (variously recognised and emphasised in different models of faith) as falling into three broad categories: the affective, the cognitive and the volitional or practical.
+There are also evaluative components in faith—these may appear as implicated in the affective and/or the cognitive components, according to one's preferred meta-theory of value.

 One component of faith is a certain kind of affective psychological state—namely, a state of feeling confident and trusting.
 Some philosophers hold that faith is to be identified simply with such a state: see, for example, Clegg (1979, 229) who suggests that this may have been Wittgenstein's understanding.
 Faith in this sense—as one's overall ‘default’ attitude on life—provides a valuable foundation for flourishing: its loss is recognised as the psychic calamity of ‘losing one's faith’.
-But if foundational existential confidence is to feature in a model of religious theistic faith, more needs to be added about the kind of confidence involved.
-Theistic faith is essentially faith in God—and, in general, faith of the kind exemplified by theistic faith must have some intentional object.
-It may thus be argued that an adequate model of faith cannot reduce to something purely affective: some broadly cognitive component is also required.
+But if foundational existential confidence is to feature in a model of faith of the kind exemplified by theists, more needs to be added about the kind of confidence involved.
+Theistic faith is essentially faith in God.
+In general, faith of the kind exemplified by theistic faith must have some intentional object.
+It may thus be argued that an adequate model of this kind of faith cannot reduce to something purely affective: some broadly cognitive component is also required.

 Appeal to a special cognitive faculty

-‘Reformed’ epistemologists have appealed to an externalist epistemology in order to maintain that theistic belief may be justified even though its truth is no more than basically evident to the believer—that is, this truth is not rationally inferable from other, more basic, beliefs, but is found to be immediately evident in the believer's experience (see Plantinga and Wolterstorff 1983, Alston 1991, Plantinga 2000).
+‘Reformed’ epistemologists have appealed to an externalist epistemology in order to maintain that theistic belief may be justified even though its truth is no more than basically evident to the believer—that is, its truth is not rationally inferable from other, more basic, beliefs, but is found to be immediately evident in the believer's experience (see Plantinga and Wolterstorff 1983, Alston 1991, Plantinga 2000).
 On Plantinga's version, theistic beliefs count as knowledge because they are produced by the operation of a special cognitive faculty whose functional design fits it for the purpose of generating true beliefs about God.
-Plantinga calls this the sensus divinitatis, using—or perhaps adapting (Helm 1998)—a term of Calvin's.
-This quasi-perceptual faculty meets functional criteria as a mechanism that confers ‘warrant’ and (granted theism's truth) yields knowledge because God designs it just for that purpose.
+Plantinga calls this the sensus divinitatis, using a term of Calvin's.
+(For discussion of the extent to which Plantinga’s use of this term conforms to Calvin’s own usage see Jeffreys 1997 and Helm 1998.)
+This quasi-perceptual faculty meets functional criteria as a mechanism that confers ‘warrant’ (where warrant is whatever must be added to true belief to yield knowledge) and, granted theism's truth, it yields knowledge because God designs it just for that purpose.
 In defence of specifically Christian belief, Plantinga argues that the same warrant-conferring status belongs to the operation of the Holy Spirit in making the great truths of the Gospel directly known to the believer.

 The welcome certainty of faith